 This article stems from two different sources:

-and I decided to summarize the process here, after extensively testing on a Raspberry Pi 4 with 8GB of RAM, and a 64bit OS; I might extend this guide to include setting up a Raid1 with a second disk.
+and I decided to summarize the process here, after extensively testing on a Raspberry Pi 4 with 8GB of RAM, and a 64bit OS; I might extend this guide to include setting up a Raid1 with a second disk (spoiler: I already did, down at the end of this page).

 I suggest testing this procedure on a pendrive where you flashed the image of a raspberry pi os distribution, WITHOUT using apt update & full-upgrade for two reasons: